jhlgns/fasel/README.md

 * Statically typed with fewer implicit casts than other languages [sic]
 * It will compile to all major CPU architectures, including AMD64, X86, ARM, WASM, RISC-V - [most of the ones that LLVM supports](https://github.com/llvm/llvm-project/tree/main/llvm/lib/Target).

-## The Design Phiosophy of This Language

-Some people say LLMs are great for programming because they save you from writing low-entropy code.

-They are likely trying to sell you their product or the product they have been manipulated to buy into.
-Don't listen to them.
-The solution is much simpler and does not involve billion-dollar companies pretending to be able to replace your ability to think by selling you paid subscriptions to stochastic parrots consuming a bazillion watts of energy to operate.

-> **Choose a language that let's you express your ideas in code with an entropy as close to 1 as possible.
-Don't _ever_ write boilerplate code.
-The need to write boilerplate code means you are using unfitting tools for your job.
-If explaining the problem to an LLM is easier than you explaining it to the compiler, your compiler and/or your tech stack is crap, as simple as that.**

-Fasel will be highly expressive and is designed for ergonomy.
-It is designed so that you have to type the least amount of characters in order to solve a programming problem - while still reading like a poem.
-And while following this ambition, it stays a general purpose language.
-It will achieve this by being customizable and extendable.

 ## Progress And Documentation

 You can find example programs that serve as integration tests in the [integration-tests](./integration-tests) folder.